UPDATE: Teen Killed in Horrific San Jose Crash Identified

 SAN JOSE (CBS SF) — The teen who died after a car careened into a tree and flipped over on a San Jose street late Tuesday night, critically injuring two other young people, has been identified.

-On Wednesday afternoon, the medical examiner identified the young man who died as 16-year-old Daniel Bugarin Hernandez.READ MORE: UPDATE: Eastbound Lanes of Hwy 24 Reopen in Orinda After Police Arrest Carjacking Suspects
+On Wednesday afternoon, the medical examiner identified the young man who died as 16-year-old Daniel Bugarin Hernandez.READ MORE: UPDATE: Golden Gate Bridge Reopened After Immigration Rights Demonstrators Shut Down Traffic

 San Jose police said the deadly crash took place just after 10 p.m. in the area of Gurdwara Ave. and Carrera Ct.
 Two vehicles were involved in the collision, with one striking a tree in the center median.

-After striking the tree, the vehicle flipped over and landed in the northbound lane of Gurdwara Ave.READ MORE: Man Walking On Interstate 80 In El Sobrante Area Hit, Killed By Car
+After striking the tree, the vehicle flipped over and landed in the northbound lane of Gurdwara Ave.READ MORE: Facebook’s Head Of Safety Defends Instagram’s Policies For Teens

 Investigators said one of the passengers — a young man — was pronounced dead at the scene.
 The male driver and two other male passengers — all juveniles — were transported to a local hospital.
 Both male passengers suffered life threatening injuries.
 Their condition was not known early Wednesday.